The fertility laboratory

 Embryo transfer

-When the embryo has been selected for transfer, may be also assisted hatching has been done, the embryo is placed in a small catheter and given to the doctor.
+When the embryo has been selected for transfer, maybe also assisted hatching has been done, the embryo is placed in a small catheter and given to the doctor.
 He will take the catheter and introduce it into the endometrial cavity.
 This is uncomfortable but not associated with any pain.
 The procedure is often followed by transabdominal guided ultrasound.

 Freezing and storage of the embryos.

 In some cases, the embryo quality is good enough for freezing.
 This is then done, and these embryos can be stored here up to 5 years.
-Either to be used if not pregnant in the next cycle or if the women gets pregnant in the fresh cycle to be used for the next child.
+Either to be used if not pregnant in the next cycle or if the woman gets pregnant in the fresh cycle to be used for the next child.